Bartha Knoppers

 Bartha Maria Knoppers, OC OQ (born May 26, 1951) is a Canadian law Professor and an expert on the ethical aspects of genetics, genomics and biotechnology and Distinguished James McGill Professor Emerita.

 Born in Hilversum, Netherlands, she received a Bachelor of Arts (French and English Literature) from McMaster University (1972), a Master of Arts degree in comparative literature from the University of Alberta (1974), Bachelor of Common Law (1978) and Civil Law (1981) degrees from McGill University, where she was selected as an Executive Editor for the McGill Law Journal, a Diploma of Advanced Studies from the University of Paris 1 Pantheon-Sorbonne (1979), a Diploma of Legal Studies from University of Cambridge (1981), and a Doctorate of Laws from the University of Paris 1 Pantheon-Sorbonne (1985).
 In addition, she became a member of the Quebec Bar (1985).

 She was a professor at the Faculty of Law, Université de Montréal (1985-2009), a Full Professor at the Department of Human Genetics, Faculty of Medicine and Health Sciences, McGill University (2009-2024), and is an Associate Member of the Faculty of Law (2011) and the Biomedical Ethics Unit (2013).
 She retired in 2024 and was named Distinguished James McGill Professor Emerita.
 She is also the Founding Director of the Centre of Genomics and Policy, McGill University (2009-2024), and the Founder and Chair of Public Population Project in Genomics (P^{3}G) Consortium and CARTaGENE, Quebec (2007-2019).

 Prof. Knoppers held the Canada Research Chair in Law and Medicine from 2001-2024.
 This involved analyzing and developing national and international policies, laws and guidelines in the field of genomics.
 She is Co-Founder and a Board Member of the Board of Directors of the Global Alliance for Genomics and Health (GA4GH) (2022-) and Co-Chair of the Governance Ethics Working Group for the Human Cell Atlas (HCA) (2018-2024).
-Previously, Prof. Knoppers was the Chair of the Ethics and Policy Committee of the International Cancer Genome Consortium (ICGC) (2009-2017), the Chair of the International Ethics Committee of the Human Genome Organisation (HUGO) (2012-2016), and the Chair of the Ethics Working Group of the World Anti-Doping Agency (WADA) (2016-2021).
+Previously, Prof. Knoppers was the Chair of the International Ethics Committee of the Human Genome Organisation (HUGO) (1996-2004), the Chair of the Ethics and Policy Committee of the International Cancer Genome Consortium (ICGC) (2009-2017), and the Chair of the Ethics Working Group of the World Anti-Doping Agency (WADA) (2016-2021).
 She was also a member of the Drafting Group for the Recommendation of the OECD Council on Health and Data Governance (2015-2016).
 During the COVID-19 pandemic, she participated as a member of the COVID-19 Vaccine Task Force convened by the National Research Council Canada and Innovation, Science and Economic Development Canada.
 In 2020, she was appointed to the International Commission on the Clinical Use of Human Germline Genome Editing.

-Prof. Knoppers has published over 565 peer-reviewed articles, over 117 book chapters and 38 books.
+Prof. Knoppers has published over 580 peer-reviewed articles, over 117 book chapters and 38 books (chapter/editor/author).
 She is the lead author of the Stem Cell Charter (2010) and co-edited the Routledge Handbook of Medical Law and Ethics (2014).
 Her work has been featured in various peer-reviewed academic journals, such as SCIENCE, Nature, BMJ Open, Frontiers in Genetics, to name a few.